Oil Plummets, US Stocks Climb After Trump Agrees To Hold Off On Iran Strikes For Two Weeks

 Pakistan and Egypt have been playing mediator between the U.S. and Iran amid the war that is now in its 39th day.

-Meanwhile, Trump issued a warning to Iran on Tuesday via a Truth Social post, saying that he would strike the country, leading to a situation where the “whole civilization will die tonight,” while also adding that though he did not want it to happen, it probably would.
+Trump had earlier issued a warning to Iran on Tuesday via a Truth Social post, saying that he would strike the country, leading to a situation where the “whole civilization will die tonight,” while also adding that though he did not want it to happen, it probably would.

 For updates and corrections, email newsroom[at]stocktwits[dot]com.